Nikon D3 vs D5500

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D3 (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D3 and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the D3 and the D5500 have been discontinued, but can regularly be found used on ebay.
 The D3 was replaced by the Nikon D4, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Nikon D5500 Manual.
+Further information on the features and operation of the D3 and D5500 can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Nikon D5500 Manual.

 So what is the bottom line?
 Is the Nikon D3 better than the Nikon D5500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.